Workplace Accidents: Is Fear Stopping You From Speaking Up?

 Why Employers Must Break the Stigma

 Creating a culture where staff members feel comfortable reporting incidents helps to foster a safe and supportive workplace.
-One significant way for companies to help remove the stigma is by:
+A few ways for companies to help remove the stigma is by:

-• Encouraging Open Communication: Reminding employees that safety comes first and that accidents, no matter how minor, should always be reported helps to foster open communication.
+• Encouraging Open Communication: It’s easier for people to talk to each other when they are reminded that safety comes first and that all accidents, no matter how small, should be recorded.

 • Putting Non-Retaliation Policies into Practice: Give workers who report accidents policies that protect them from bias or retribution.